 Mr J Blaber

 Welcome to the Maple Class page!
-We hope you had a fun, relaxing Easter break and are ready for another exciting term of learning!
+We hope you had an exciting Christmas holiday and are ready for a new term of learning!

 (Please see the curriculum map below for more detail)